Top 50 Kids Series On Disney+

 9) The Mighty Ducks: Game Changers

-Set in present day Minnesota, the Mighty Ducks have evolved from scrappy underdogs to an ultra-competitive, powerhouse youth hockey team.
+Set in present-day Minnesota, the Mighty Ducks have evolved from scrappy underdogs to an ultra-competitive, powerhouse youth hockey team.
 After 12-year-old Evan Morrow (Brady Noon) is unceremoniously cut from the Ducks, he and his mom, Alex (Lauren Graham), set out to build their own team of misfits to challenge the cutthroat, win-at-all-costs culture of youth sports today.
 With the help of Gordon Bombay, they rediscover the joys of playing just for love of the game.
-This is a real highlight for younger Disney+ viewers and the whole family can watch it together.
+This is a real highlight for younger Disney+ viewers, and the whole family can watch it together.

 8) The Mysterious Benedict Society

 After winning a scholarship competition, four gifted orphans are recruited by the peculiar Mr. Benedict for a dangerous mission to save the world from a global crisis known as The Emergency.
 Reynie, Sticky, Kate, and Constance must infiltrate the mysterious L.I.V.E.
 Institute to discover the truth behind the crisis.
 When the headmaster, the sophisticated Dr. Curtain appears to be behind this worldwide panic, the kids of “The Mysterious Benedict Society” must devise a plan to defeat him.
-This brand new Disney+ Original series is perfect for the whole family to enjoy together.
+This Disney+ Original series is perfect for the whole family to enjoy together.